-We have a vision to provide water to as many people as possible who currently live without.
+We have a vision to provide water to 1 million people by 2020.

-Natural water sources are often several kilometers away the villages.
+Natural water sources are often several kilometers away the villages and not clean.

 The Project Maji Solution:

 Project Maji kiosks can be installed anywhere that underground water is available.
 The structure supports an array of solar panels which drive a submersible electric pump that delivers potable water into a storage tank.
 Communities are then then able to collect the water whenever they like, simply by turning on one of many taps.